-Predicted Lineup: Liverpool vs Leicester City | Luis Diaz To Start?
-Joel Matip & Fabinho To Return?
+Predicted Lineup: Liverpool vs Leicester City | Luis Diaz to start?
+Joel Matip & Fabinho to return?

 Liverpool are preparing for a huge game against Leicester City at Anfield, particularly after the Foxes’ poor performance against Nottingham Forrest in the FA Cup.

-With the holders humiliated on the receiving end of a 4-1 thrashing, they are seeking to bounce back after some strong criticism from Brendan Rodgers in his post-match interview:
+With the holders humiliated by receiving a 4-1 thrashing, they are seeking to bounce back after some strong criticism from Brendan Rodgers in his post-match interview:

-Leicester are looking to produce a double-over Liverpool following their 1-0 win at the King Power Stadium.
+Leicester are looking to produce a double over Liverpool after they won 1-0 at the King Power Stadium.
 Jurgen Klopp, however, will be hoping that his side will get their revenge after losing their grip on Manchester City in the title race in December, leaving them six points behind.

-With the whole squad revamped by returning players, LFCTR predicts the starting XI that Jurgen Klopp will field.
+With the whole squad revamped by returning players, we predicted the starting XI that Jurgen Klopp will field.

-Harvey Elliot and Thiago Alcântara appeared against Cardiff City as substitutes, returning from their long spells out from an ankle and hip injury, respectively.
+Harvey Elliot and Thiago Alcântara appeared against Cardiff City as substitutes, returning from their long spell out from an ankle and hip injury, respectively.

 Fabinho and Alisson Becker are set to return to the side after their international commitments with Brazil, whilst Mohammed Salah could set to feature for Liverpool following his defeat to Sadio Mane’s Senegal in the AFCON final.

-According to reports, the Egyptian wants an instant Liverpool return and having resumed training on Tuesday.
+According to reports, the Egyptian wants an instant Liverpool return and resume training on Tuesday.
 He wants to overcome the heartbreak and focus on his club commitments.

 Meanwhile, Sadio Mane remains a doubt as he sustains a euphoric mood as Senegal became champions of Africa, the country’s first title in their history.